About Disputes

 - Fax number

 Cardholders are permitted to initiate a dispute up to 60 days after the statement receipt date.
 For mailed (paper) statements, receipt date will be later than the statement posted date.
 For example, if the statement posted date is May 1 but the statement is received on May 5, the 60 calendar days start from May 5.
 For electronic statements, the 60 days start on the date the statement is made available for the cardholder to view.
 For example, if the statement cycle ends on May 1, the 60 calendar days start on May 1.
-An issuer is not obligated to handle a dispute after the deadline; however, in the United States, the timeframe can be extended for various reasons, including extenuating circumstances such as natural disasters or family emergencies.
+After the deadline, an issuer will still perform a thorough investigation, but the dispute would not have Reg E protections.
+In the United States, the Reg E timeframe can be extended for various reasons, including extenuating circumstances such as natural disasters or family emergencies.

 Under Reg Z, issuers must acknowledge the receipt of a credit dispute within 30 days of receiving the dispute from the cardholder.